jovicigor/SongRecommenderWeb/README.md

 ## The Big Picture

-This app is a mediator for few other "supporting" applications which can also be found on GitHub.com:
+This app is a central part of the SongRecommender system and it uses few other "supporting" applications which can also be found on GitHub.com:
 1. Application that groups songs by audio feature similarity, it uses KMeans algorithm for clustering   https://github.com/Igor-Jovic/SongRecommenderClustering
 2. Clojure library that implements machine learning algorithms for clustering, classification and recommendation https://github.com/Igor-Jovic/SongRecommender-Clojure
 3. Since the app is not available on public network, there is an application that tweets private dynamic IP address to twitter account https://github.com/Igor-Jovic/SongPickerTwitterUpdater